captainalan/pelican-test/content/corona-virus-028.md

 By organizing our technology usage with efficiency in mind&mdash;and giving ourselves options to work offline&mdash;we can save our time and attention from the campaigns of third parties.
-This way, we can spend our resources on things that we *more actively* decide our important to us, rather than being responsive/reactionary consumers.
+This way, we can spend our resources on things that we *more actively* decide are important to us, rather than being responsive/reactionary consumers.